IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/08_Responsive/02_Configure/00_igGrid_Configuring_Responsive_Web_Design_Mode_Overview.md

 - [Configuring Bootstrap Support (igGrid, RWD Mode)](igGrid-Responsive-Web-Design-Mode-Configuring-Bootstrap-Support.html): This topic explains how to configure Responsive Web Design (RWD) mode for the `igGrid` control using Twitter Bootstrap’s RWD classes.

-### <a id="samples"></a> Samples

-The following samples provide additional information related to this topic.

-- [Responsive Web Design Mode](%%SamplesUrl%%/grid/responsive-web-design-mode): This sample demonstrates the `igGrid`’s Responsive Web Design mode feature.
-Responsive Web Design mode allows you to support multiple screen sizes and form factors with single code base and design.